compbiofan/SimSCSnTree/README.md

     ```-L (--levels)	This is for both tree inference and sampling ancestral nodes.
 If the user is interested in sequencing nodes on multiple levels, user can specify the levels of interest by separating them by semicolon.
 The first tumor cell/clone under the trunk has level 1.
 If counting from the bottom (leaf) of the tree, use minus before the number.
 For example, -1 is the leaf level.
 The range of the level should be within [-depth, depth].
 Users can specify desired levels according to -G to know which levels are available.
 If that is the case, use a very small -K to make sure the depth is not smaller than the biggest level you specify. (default: -1)```

-    ```-U (--bulk-levels)	The levels of the bulk sequencing separated by semicolon.
-The definition of the levels is the same as in -L. The default for this option is NA, meaning no bulk sequencing. ```

     The following illustration shows how the levels are counted.
     ![illustration](https://user-images.githubusercontent.com/54594878/150700931-5641f438-3407-4ce7-aaa0-bdfeaeb1e704.png)